ilkerccom/bitcrackrandomiser/README.md

 ## settings.txt

-Add the folder where the Bitcrack application is located in the first line.
+Add the folder where the Bitcrack application is located in the first line. **Note: Only for NVIDIA CUDA devices.
+Do not use clBitCrack.exe**

 `C:\Users\{YOURUSERNAME}\App\bitcrack\cuBitCrack.exe`